salk31/gwt-rf-queue/README.md

 * Different "quality of service" for different requests.
 * Mechanism to send the contents of an Editor tree to the server multiple times and fire different service methods. e.g. to support background validation on the server

-However, we ended up writing this.
+However, we couldn't find it so we ended up writing this.

 Roadmap
 -------